-Roman Doroniuk is an experienced business executive and director with significant experience in compensation matters as an executive engaged in hiring senior executive personnel and as an advisor.
+Both Roman Doroniuk (deceased in November 2020) and Scott Balfour (retired from the Board in June 2020), as experienced business executives had extensive experience with executive compensation programs, and were involved with developing the Company's approach to executive compensation.
+Mr. Doroniuk was an experienced business executive and director and had extensive experience with hiring senior executive personnel and was an advisor on compensation.
 Fred Olson has been a member of the Board of Directors since 2002 and a member of the Compensation Committee since that time and is the Lead Director.
 He has held a number of senior executive and director roles with other companies in the automotive industry.
-Scott Balfour is a seasoned business executive with senior executive experience at Emera Incorporated and previously Aecon Group Inc., where he was both a Named Executive Officer and helped administer and implement senior executive compensation programs.
+Scott Balfour was a seasoned business executive with senior executive experience at Emera Incorporated and previously Aecon Group Inc., where he was both a Named Executive Officer and helped administer and implement senior executive compensation programs.
+Molly Shoichet has been on the Compensation Committee since June, 2020, and prior to that had been invited and attended Compensation Committee meetings since January 2019, prior to her election as director.
+She currently serves on the Finance, Audit and Risk Committee of MaRS.
+David Schoch has been on the Compensation Committee since December, 2020.
+He is an experienced business executive and held extensive executive positions at Ford Motor Company or its subsidiaries.
+He was also a member of the Compensation Committee after his election in 2018 until December 31, 2018 when the Company reduced the number of members on each committee.
 Each member of the Compensation Committee brings senior executive, board of director and committee experience as noted under "Background of Directors".
-As such, each member of the Compensation Committee has significant experience and expertise in executive compensation.
+As such, the Compensation Committee in 2020 had or has significant experience and expertise in executive compensation matters, and has had the use of independent compensation consultants when necessary.